 And was awarded with a special mention for concept at the 2ANNNAS IFF in Riga, Latvia in 2016

-The 17 minute version of the documentairy “A Collision off Sorts” was shown at Rencontres Internationales in Berlin and Paris and had its Dutch premiere at the NFF in Utrecht.
+The 17 minute version of the documentairy “A Collision of Sorts” was shown at Rencontres Internationales in Berlin and Paris and had its Dutch premiere at the NFF in Utrecht.

-The project has its own website that can be found here
+The project end result can be found here

-On October 25, 2014 a packed hall in Fishtown, Philadelphia enjoyed a the first results on an Ignite Philly night
+On October 25, 2014 a packed hall in Fishtown, Philadelphia enjoyed the first results on Ignite Philly.